The Spirit of Collaboration: Creating and maintaining a culture of innovation

 Socio-technical systems are extremely rich, flexible and adaptive, self-organizing collaborative communities of practice whose members share common values, vision and goals.
 The associated STS tools are capable of making the connection between culture and technology.

-Spirit of Collaboration enables leaders at the top of the enterprise ecosystem to make better decisions faster, mitigate risks and redundancy of effort, and ultimately develop and maintain a sustained cycle of innovation—productive workplace comprised of decisive, committed and engaged people.
+Spirit of Collaboration enables leaders at the top of the enterprise ecosystem to make better decisions faster, mitigate risks and redundancy of effort, and ultimately develop and maintain a sustained cycle of innovation—productive workplaces comprised of decisive, committed and engaged people.

 Research indicates that ineffective decisions often result from lack of collaboration.
 Highly effective organizations and their leaders create an intentional space for: evaluation, communication, organizational learning, collaboration and knowledge sharing.
 Spirit of Collaboration helps create community in the workplace, optimize individual and workgroup learning, values-aligned decision-making, communicating and performance optimization (Romans 12:3-5).